Emotional Intelligence and Leadership Effectiveness: Bringing Out the Best

 The late Maya Angelou once said, “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

-The ability to connect emotionally with employees is essential for leadership effectiveness.
-In part, that’s because the way a leader makes you feel can impact your engagement as well as your productivity.
+The ability to connect emotionally with employees and lead with emotional intelligence is essential for leadership effectiveness.
+In part, that’s because the way a leader makes you feel can impact your engagement, as well as your productivity.
 Emotions can weave through every work situation you experience, including:

 - Change and uncertainty